vtex/styleguide/react/components/Card/README.md

-A Card is a powerful solution for a visual container, improving the scannabiliy and overall visual organization of a design when well used.
-Use it to group related groups of information.
+### Overview
+A Card like any container improves scannability of a design when well used.
+What sets the Card apart is that it has higher visual prominence and invites interactivity with it's fancy drop shadow.

+### Dos
+- It works best when it works as a big button.
+- Do use buttons inside it if you need, but keep it simple.

+### Don'ts
+- Don't nest cards inside cards.
-It performs best when repeated and when each instance shares a similar structure among each other.
-Avoid using it to encompass the entirety of a page.
-Prefer small to medium sizes.
+- Avoid using it to encompass the entirety of a page.

-Do use call-to-actions, but avoid having too many of them inside the same card.

-Never nest cards inside cards.
+### Related components
+- In doubt prefer using a simple <a href="#box">Box</a>.

 Default